Adityaraj1711/django-backend-architecture/README.md

-## How to customize according to your use
 ### Find the project useful? ❤️
 Support it by clicking the ⭐ button on the upper right of this page. ✌️